marko-js/marko/docs/async-taglib.md

 * __`arg`__ (expression): The argument object to provide to the data provider function.
 * __`arg-<arg_name>`__ (string): An argument to add to the `arg` object provided to the data provider function.
-* __`client-reorder`__ (boolean): If `true`, then the async fragments will be flushed in the order they complete and JavaScript running on the client will be used to move the async fragments into the proper HTML order in the DOM.
+* __`client-reorder`__ (boolean): If `true`, then the await instances will be flushed in the order they complete and JavaScript running on the client will be used to move the await instances into the proper HTML order in the DOM.
 Defaults to `false`.
 * __`error-message`__ (string): Message to output if the data provider errors out.
 Specifying this will prevent the rendering from aborting.
-* __`name`__ (string): Name to assign to this async fragment.
+* __`name`__ (string): Name to assign to this await instance.
 Used for debugging purposes as well as by the `show-after` attribute (see below).
 * __`placeholder`__ (string): Placeholder text to show while waiting for a data provider to complete.
 Only applicable if `client-reorder` is set to `true`.
-* __`show-after`__ (string): When `client-reorder` is set to `true` then displaying this fragment will be delayed until the referenced async fragment is shown.
+* __`show-after`__ (string): When `client-reorder` is set to `true` then displaying this instance's content will be delayed until the referenced await instance is shown.
 * __`timeout`__ (integer): Override the default timeout of 10 seconds with this param.
 Units are inmilliseconds so `timeout="40000"` would give a 40 second timeout.
 * __`timeout-message`__ (string): Message to output if the data provider times out.
 Specifying this will prevent the rendering from aborting.

 ## `<await-placeholder>`

-This tag can be used to control what text is shown while an out-of-order async fragment is waiting to be loaded.
+This tag can be used to control what text is shown while an out-of-order await instance is waiting to be loaded.
 Only applicable if `client-reorder` is set to `true`.

 Example: